averbukhs/quality-assurance-engineer-test/README.md

 ### Automated Testing Assignment
-Clone this repo and run:
+You can fork (and then clone your own version) this repo and run:

 ```
 $ npm install